EU blueprint to shake up settlement of trades

 Questions over the ownership of securities are central to the smooth working of a market.
 Lehman Brothers had offered bonds and shares that its clients owned to others as security, which led to the panic that broke out after the bank's collapse.

-There would also be penalties on banks and brokers that fail to settle trades on time and fully "dematerialize" securities - recording their ownership electronically rather than with paper certificates - by 2020.
+There would also be penalties on banks and brokers that fail to settle trades on time and fully "dematerialise" securities - recording their ownership electronically rather than with paper certificates - by 2020.